michael-learn-to-code/michael-learn-to-code.github.io/src/routes/blog/posts/tmux-cheatsheet.md

 title: Tmux cheatsheet
 date: 2019-12-08
 tags: tmux
+keywords: tmux, cheatsheet, unix
+description: Tmux cheatsheet.
+Some tips about using tmux for work
+toc: true
+imageId: Tjbk79TARiE
+imageAuthor: Sai Kiran Anagani
 ---

+# How to use tmux for work

 ## Some basic concepts

 `session` = set of `window`s (`window` can consider as `tab`)